microlinkhq/sdk/README.md

 ## Overview

-microlink lets you create beautiful links previews from any website.
+**microlinkjs** lets you create beautiful links previews from any website.

 It is a perfect complement to improve the engagement of your articles or blog publications, bringing your user to see what is behind any link.

 It has some *out-of-the-box* default styles, but you can customize the display via options and CSS styling.
 The [examples](/examples) demonstrate a few customization ideas.
 We also provided multiple ways to integrate it in your site.

-Finally, microlink is powered by [Microlink API](https://docs.microlink.io).
+Finally, **microlinkjs** is powered by [Microlink API](https://docs.microlink.io).

 ## Integration

 ?> Did not find your connector? let's [open an issue](https://github.com/microlinkhq/microlinkjs/issues) for create it.

-In order to make easy integrate microlink with the less friction with your website, we provide you a set of official connectors implemented using different web technologies.
+In order to make easy integrate **microlinkjs** with the less friction with your website, we provide you a set of official connectors implemented using different web technologies.

 Just use the right connector for your stack.
 All the connectors follow the same API and default style.